tomerlir/beach-atlas-greece/src/components/breadcrumbs/README.md

 # Breadcrumb Components

-This directory contains standardized breadcrumb components for the Beach Atlas application.
+This directory contains standardized breadcrumb components for the Beaches of Greece application.

 ## Components